Health Checkup in China: Cost Guide 2026

 How to budget the whole trip

-A realistic all-in budget for an international traveler doing an executive-level checkup: the checkup itself ($600–1,000), 3–5 nights of hotel, round-trip flights, and local transfers.
-Even at the comprehensive tier, the medical portion is often less than a single US insurance deductible — which is why most international patients simply pay out of pocket and keep the itemized invoice for any later insurance claim.
+A realistic all-in budget for an international traveler doing an executive-level checkup: the checkup itself ($550–1,200), 3–5 nights of hotel, round-trip flights, and local transfers.
+Even at the comprehensive tier, the medical portion is often less than a single US insurance deductible — which is why most international patients simply pay out of pocket and keep the itemized invoice for any later insurance claim — and why, for routine screening specifically, insurance is usually the wrong instrument.

 Frequently asked questions